• sweetener

 Does eating a lot of added sugar raise heart-and-metabolic disease risk?

-Leans support The strongest, best-established piece is sugary drinks: sugar-sweetened-beverage intake reliably raises diabetes and cardiometabolic risk (underpinning the AHA limits Lustig co-authored).
+Strong support The strongest, best-established piece is sugary drinks: sugar-sweetened-beverage intake reliably raises diabetes and cardiometabolic risk (underpinning the AHA limits Lustig co-authored).
 For TOTAL added sugar the signal is weaker and more mixed — recent dose-response meta-analyses pin much of the harm on beverages rather than sugar per se — so the broad 'limit all added sugar' framing lands at modest support.

 Is sugar addictive in people the way drugs are?

-Leans against Sugar-bingeing produces addiction-like brain changes in rats, but human evidence that sugar per se meets clinical addiction criteria is weak and contested — what human food addiction exists tracks eating behavior/palatable-food combinations more than sugar as a specific substance.
+Contested Sugar-bingeing produces addiction-like brain changes in rats, but human evidence that sugar per se meets clinical addiction criteria is weak and contested — what human food addiction exists tracks eating behavior/palatable-food combinations more than sugar as a specific substance.

 Do honey, agave and maple sugar spike blood sugar identically to table sugar?